moderndatacompany/dataos.info/docs/resources/types/index.md

 ### **Service**

 Service can be conceptualized as a long-running process that is receiving or/and serving an API, or even a UI.
 It can be used for scenarios that need a continuous flow of real-time data, such as event processing, streaming IoT and more.
 You will find the details of this *runnable resource* here: [Service](/resources/service/).

+### **Volume**

+A Volume Resource in DataOS offers persistent and shared storage solutions for containerized applications.
+Learn more about Volume on the following link: [Volume](/resources/volume/).

 ### **Worker**